 Strategy for proving the Tangent-Secant Theorem

-Just as we did in the other two theorems which provide a relationship between the lengths of line segments of tangents or chords, we are pointed in the direction of using triangle similarity by the fact that we need to prove a relationship involving the product of lengths of liens ( AB2=AC · AD).
+Just as we did in the other two theorems which provide a relationship between the lengths of line segments of tangents or chords, we are pointed in the direction of using triangle similarity by the fact that we need to prove a relationship involving the product of lengths of lines ( AB2=AC · AD).

 So let’s construct triangles in which AB, AC and AD are sides, and show they are similar: